jquacinella/EliRepo/README.md

-# As of Sun Dec 7th
+# As of Wed Dec 7th

 We got the virtual machines to communicate by adding two adapters, and setting the first one to NAT and the other one to internal.
 The internal network adapters need manual ip addresses and the other ones need DHCP to auto configure their ip address.